 Open dawn to dusk, 365 days

-To help manage increased visitation to our preserve during peak periods, Teatown will charge $5 to non-members for parking.
+To help manage increased visitation to our preserve Teatown charges $7 to non-members for parking.
 Note that the parking kiosks can not provide change, so please pay with exact change or credit card.
 We appreciate our members, who will always park free.
-Parking passes for members are now available in the Visitor Center.
 Thank you for your understanding and support!

 1600 Spring Valley Road